CanoeSlalomEntries is a system that allows paddlers to enter UK slalom competitions and pay online

 By default paddlers will be sorted in descending bib order

-You can change this to sort by the organisers code first then by descending bib order within each code (check the box to 'Sort entries by code before bib number').
+You can change this to sort by descending order of organisers free code first then by descending bib order within each code (check the box to 'Sort entries by code before bib number').
 This is primarily for special races such as Selection and British Open, but can be used to force an order of officials, say.
-You do not have to display the code in order to sort by it.
+You can choose to sort by the code without displaying it to paddlers (but you do need to say that you are using it on the competition set-up page)

 Note that the organser code sort is textual, so if you wish to sort numerically you should make all the numbers the same length using leading zeros eg: '004'.